Kal Ho Naa Ho (soundtrack): Composition

 The album featured a piano version of the song "Kal Ho Naa Ho" and a theme centered around the character Kantaben which was "hilarious" was sung by Mahadevan in "an over-the-top Gujarati style".

 Release

 The soundtrack was released on 27 September 2003 directly into the stores.
-The album was distributed by Sony Music India which secured a licensing deal with Dharma Productions for a price of ₹3.5–4 crore (US$420,000–480,000) plus royalty charges.
+The album was distributed by Sony Music India which secured a licensing deal with Dharma Productions for a price of ₹3.5–40 million (US$420,000–480,000) plus royalty charges.

 An audio launch ceremony was held on 29 September at the Taj Lands End hotel in Mumbai.
 The cast and crew attended the event, with all of them wearing costume and attire based on black color, with red chairs, red roses and a white backdrop to match the film's promotional theme.
 Besides the cast and crew interactions, a live musical performance has been organised by Shankar–Ehsaan–Loy and his musical team, performing all the songs from the album.